 If you have questions about the audition process, please contact Dr. Randi Bolding.
 If you have questions about the types of selections that are acceptable for the audition or would like suggestions for books which contain suitable repertoire, please contact Dr. Sarah Daughtrey, Voice Area Coordinator.

-Vocal Performance Applicants must either perform a live audition or submit an audition recording (video preferred).
-The audition is to include at least five selections, with music representative of the following styles and languages:
+Vocal Performance Applicants must either perform an audition or submit an audition recording, which must include at least five selections, with music representative of the following styles and languages:

 - Baroque, Classical, Romantic, Contemporary

 - English, Italian, French, German